infinum/qa-handbook/Tools/Using Charles.md

 ![Select breakpoints](/img/charles-breakpoints-select.png)

-After that execute the call and wait for Charles to intercept it.
-It will also intercept request (You can adjust this in settings).
+After that, execute the call and wait for Charles to intercept it.
+It will also intercept request (you can adjust this in settings).
 Just click on execute and continue to response.
 When response is shown, select JSON Text and simply change wanted value.
 When finished, click execute.
 And it is simple as that!

 ![Debug breakpoints](/img/charles-breakpoints-debug.png)